josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/installation-and-setup/02_bchn-setup.md

 To monitor inbound and outbound traffic on your node, click **Window** in the menu bar and choose **Network Traffic**.
 From here, you can see how much data is being transferred to and from your node.

+> **Note**
+>
-> **Note:** The "Received" and "Sent" under "Totals" will reset if you restart the Bitcoin Cash Node software.
+> The "Received" and "Sent" under "Totals" will reset if you restart the Bitcoin Cash Node software.
 Additionally, the network traffic will reset if you move the slider below the graph.

 ![Bitcoin Cash Node network traffic 30 minutes](https://github.com/josh-wong/bitcoin-cash-node-on-raspberry-pi/blob/main/docs/assets/screenshots/bitcoin_cash_node_network_traffic_30_minutes.png?raw=true)